Friedens, Pennsylvania

-Friedens is a census-designated place (CDP) that is part of Somerset Township in Somerset County, Pennsylvania, United States.
+Friedens is a census-designated place (CDP) that is part of Somerset Township, Somerset County, Pennsylvania, United States.
 The population was 1,523 at the 2010 census.
 It is part of the Johnstown, Pennsylvania Metropolitan Statistical Area.

 Location

 Friedens is located west of Indian Lake and Shanksville and east of Somerset and has access to US 219.

 Sites

 Friedens is within driving distance of the following attractions: